Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

   not specify a separate profile.
 * The run mode you're using doesn't match any browser on your machine.
 Check the parameters you passed to Selenium when you program opens the browser.
-* You specified the path to the browser explicitly (using *custom--see above) but the path is incorrect.
+* You specified the path to the browser explicitly (using "\*custom"--see above) but the path is incorrect.

 Selenium Cannot Find the AUT